garbados/the-emerald-green/doc/player_guide.md

     - **Draw**: How many cards you draw after each long rest.
     - **Will**: Spend to draw two cards from your deck.
 When you do this, you may discard a card to draw another card.
 You may do this at any time.
     - **Fortune**: Spend to gain *advantage* or to counter *disadvantage*.
     - **Madness**: Accumulated from spellcasting and magical effects.
-Ffter choosing a card to apply as a Response, draw and discard cards from the top of your deck equal to your madness.
+After choosing a card for a response to a challenge, draw and discard cards from the top of your deck equal to your madness.
 You may choose one of them to use instead of the card you applied.
 Resting lowers madness.
     - **Wealth**: Your financial liquidity, expressed in terms of *copper* ("c", 1), *silver* ("s", 100c), *gold* ("g", 10,000c), and *platinum* ("p", 1,000,000c).

 ## Challenges

 When facing a tribulation, such as a locked door, or a murderous foe, you may be *challenged* to overcome the situation.
-In practice, this includes any time that a game like DnD would have you roll a d20.
+In general, whenever a game like DnD would have you roll a d20.

 When challenged, the arbiter secretly selects a *difficulty*, which is a number your response must meet or beat.
 You respond by *applying* a card from your hand, discarding it in the process.